 - Trade Business to Business

-As the loans are secured against the Accounts Receivables, it’s important that ArchOver keep on top of the borrower’s books.
+As the loans are secured against the Accounts Receivables or contracted recurring revenue, it’s important that ArchOver keep on top of the borrower’s books.
 ArchOver say:

 A Borrower must report their debtor book (Accounts Receivable) on the 5th of the month.
 We check this against forecasts and ensure that there is a minimum 125% Value to Loan (VLT).
 The Borrower must also send their full management accounts on the 20th of each month so we can check these against forecasts to keep a close eye on the health of the business.
 We also do a site visit every six months.